Meliora (Latin) / [meh-lee-OR-ah]

 AVA: Eola-Amity Hills

-Elevation & Aspect: 335’ on a South facing gentle slope
+Elevation & Aspect: 335’ on a West facing gentle slope

 Soil: Primarily Nekia Series.
 Decomposed volcanic basalt and high proportion of marine sediments and sand on top of basalt cobbles.